SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 read -r subtype guid <<< "directory        2558794c-f8cd-4422-b071-3b21c2922a02"
 ```

 And guess what - after this, the `subtype` variable will contain "directory" and the `guid` variable will contain "2558794c-f8cd-4422-b071-3b21c2922a02".
+And then with the `echo` a little bit further on in the script, this GUID is emitted to standard output before the script ends.
 Nice!

 In case you're wondering about the `-r` option to the `read` builtin, it's to stop any backslashes in the input being interpreted inappropriately.
 I wrote about this in a recent post on my [Autodidactics blog](https://qmacro.org/autodidactics/) - see [The read command](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/#readcommand) section of [Exploring fff part 2 - get_ls_colors](https://qmacro.org/autodidactics/2021/11/07/exploring-fff-part-2-get-ls-colors/).

 ## Wrapping up this part

-We can see how the power of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) helps us prepare, execute, and handle output of executables on the command line.
+We can see how the power of the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) helps us prepare, run, and handle output of executables on the command line.
 Here we put together just a few lines to help us level up and be even more efficient, by allowing us to determine our SAP Business Technology Platform account's resource GUIDs with zero effort, and use those determined GUIDs in the context of other commands.

 In part 2 we'll learn a little bit more about the Unix Philosophy and then examine alternative output formats for complex data structures and relationships; formats that are more predictable and - with the right tools - more reliably parseable.